Areas regulated by the Australian Consumer Law

 - referral selling (s 49): inducing purchases by promising future commissions for subsequent sales is prohibited in certain circumstances; and

-- harassment and coercion (s 50): a person must not harass or coerce another person in connection with a supply of goods or services (this provision has primarily been used in relation to Money that is owed by one person or business to another. collection).
+- harassment and coercion (s 50): a person must not harass or coerce another person in connection with a supply of goods or services (this provision has primarily been used in relation to debt collection).

-A proof of transaction must be given to a Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. for supplies of goods or services valued at or above $75 or, if below that value, on request.
+A proof of transaction must be given to a consumer for supplies of goods or services valued at or above $75 or, if below that value, on request.
 Also, an itemised bill must be provided to a consumer who has been supplied with services at their request (s 100).
 Tax invoices provided under the GST law meet the requirements of a proof of transaction under the ACL (s 101).

 Fair debt collection laws

-- entering or threatening to enter a private residence without lawful authority; using any threat, deception or Making a statement or doing something that is false, to try to get someone to do something they would not otherwise do, for example buy goods of poor quality. to obtain To agree to something being done, to approve an action or arrangement.
-See also informed consent. to enter a private residence; and refusing to leave a private residence or workplace when asked to do so;
+- entering or threatening to enter a private residence without lawful authority; using any threat, deception or misrepresentation to obtain consent to enter a private residence; and refusing to leave a private residence or workplace when asked to do so;

 - exposing or threatening to expose a person or a member of that person’s family to ridicule or intimidation;

 - using a document that looks like an official document but is not;